jreijrink/MultiAgentVisualization/README.md

 Charts and fields are linked through mouse selection

 Selected parameter and shown turtles can be changed in the settings menu of a chart or field.<br />
-New charts can be added through the "Elements" menu.
+New charts can be added through the "Elements" menu, drag the new chart to the preferred position in the layout.